All work

 Overview

-Aftermath is an incident memory product for engineering teams that do not have a dedicated SRE.
+Aftermath was an incident memory product for engineering teams that do not have a dedicated SRE.
 It is a separate company and codebase from internal post-incident platform work I did at enterprise scale: same problem space, but built for teams that need the memory layer without a dedicated platform org.
-It captures what happens during an incident, turns the record into a post-mortem draft, and keeps the result searchable for engineers and AI coding agents.
+It captured what happened during an incident, turned the record into a post-mortem draft, and kept the result searchable for engineers and AI coding agents.

 The Problem